magepages/mpdocs/docs/security/index.md

   * Enter the number of minute(s) which presents the length of a session.
 During this session, If the **Maximum number of failed login attempts** is reached, warning emails will be sent.
   * Default number of allowed duration is ``10`` minutes when you enable Security module.
   * If you leave the field blank or enter 0, no warning emails will be sent even if the maximum number of acceptable logins is reached.
+* In the **Locked User Alert** field: Select "Yes" to send the alert email when the admin account is locked due to failed login attempts is exceeded.
 * In the **Email Template** field:
   * Choose the template for the warning email.
   * You can edit/customize one at ``Marketing > Email Template``.